-- 7.8.1.1 Competitors are not eligible to compete in FITA events if they do not meet the requirements laid down in Chapter 2 of the FITA Constitution and Rules. - 7.8.1.2 A competitor found guilty of breaking any of those rules may be eliminated from the competition and will lose any position he or she may have gained. - 7.8.1.3 A competitor is not eligible to compete in FITA Championships if his or her Member Association does not meet the requirements laid down in article 3.7.2. - 7.8.1.4 A competitor found competing in a class laid down in Chapter 4.2, the requirements of which he or she does not fulfill, will be eliminated from the competition and lose any position gained. - 7.8.1.5 A competitor found guilty of doping according to the rules laid down in Book1, Appendix5 of the FITA Constitution and Rules will be subject to the following penalties (see also Book1, Appendix5, articles 9.10 and 9.11): - Regardless of any penalty being imposed by the Member Association concerned, FITA will annul the results achieved in the competition and any prizes or medals awarded must be returned to the FITA office. - If the competitor has shot in a team event, the result of the team will be annulled. - In addition to this the penalties of article 9 and 10 of Appendix 5 will apply. - A competitor suspended for a doping offence may not participate in any FITA event organized by FITA or a member of FITA before the end of his or her suspension. - 7.8.1.6 Any competitor found to be using equipment contravening FITA Rules may have his or her scores disqualified (7.3). - 7.8.1.7 Competitors or teams repeatedly found shooting more arrows per end than allowed may have their scores disqualified (7.6.2.2).
+- 7.8.1.1 Athletes are not eligible to compete in FITA events if they do not meet the requirements laid down in Chapter 2 of the FITA Constitution and Rules. - 7.8.1.2 An athlete found guilty of breaking any of those rules may be eliminated from the competition and will lose any position he or she may have gained. - 7.8.1.3 An athlete is not eligible to compete in FITA Championships if his or her Member Association does not meet the requirements laid down in article 3.7.2. - 7.8.1.4 An athlete found competing in a class laid down in Chapter 4.2, the requirements of which he or she does not fulfil, will be eliminated from the competition and lose any position gained. - 7.8.1.5 An athlete found to have committed a violation of the Anti-Doping Rules laid down in Book1, Appendix5 of the FITA Constitution and Rules will be subject to the following sanctions (see also Book1, Appendix5, article 10):

-- 7.8.1.8 A competitor proved to have broken any rules and regulations knowingly may be ruled to be not eligible to participate in the competition.
-The competitor will be eliminated and will lose any position he or she may have gained (7.9.1.13). - 7.8.1.9 When drawing back the string of the bow a competitor must not use any technique which, in the opinion of the Judges, could allow the arrow, if accidentally released, fly beyond a safety zone or safety arrangements (overshoot area, net, wall etc.).
-If a competitor persists in using such a technique, he or she will, in the interest of safety, be asked by the Chairman of the Judges Commission and/or the Director of Shooting to stop shooting immediately and leave the field.
+- Regardless of any penalty imposed by the Member Association concerned, FITA will annul the results achieved in the competition and any prizes or medals awarded must be returned to the FITA office; - If a member of a team is found to have committed a violation of these Anti-Doping Rules during an Event, the team shall be disqualified from the Event; - In addition to this the penalties of articles 9, 10, 11 of Appendix5 will apply; - An athlete who is ineligible for a doping offence may not participate in any FITA event organized by FITA or a member of FITA before the end of his or her period of ineligibility (App.5, article 10.3). - 7.8.1.6 Any athlete found to be using equipment contravening FITA Rules may have his or her scores disqualified (7.3). - 7.8.1.7 Athletes or teams repeatedly found shooting more than the permitted number of arrows per end may have their scores disqualified (7.6.2.2). - 7.8.1.8 An athlete proved to have knowingly broken any rules and regulations may be declared to be ineligible to participate in the competition.
+The athlete will be eliminated and will lose any position he or she may have gained. - 7.8.1.9 When drawing back the string of the bow an athlete must not use any technique which, in the opinion of the Judges, could allow the arrow, if accidentally released, fly beyond a safety zone or safety arrangements (overshoot area, net, wall etc.).
+If an athlete persists in using such a technique, he or she will, in the interest of safety, be asked by the Chairman of the Judges Commission and/or the Director of Shooting to stop shooting immediately and leave the field.
 (7.7.7)